beanduan22/BayesWarp_/README.md

 - **Metrics**: NoF, FSR, TPF, DoF, NC, TKNC, CNC
 - **Optional metrics**: FID and SCS (require optional dependencies)

-## What is intentionally left as adapters

-Your paper text does **not** contain enough algorithmic detail to claim exact re-implementations of:
-- ADAPT
-- NSGen
-- SUNTest

-So this repo includes **adapter interfaces** instead of pretending those baselines are fully reproduced.
-That keeps the GitHub repo honest and publication-safe.

 ## Environment